WesCoomber/compilersProjecto/README.md

 helloWorldTest.py:7:11: A101 use lists for data that have order helloWorldTest.py:15:3: A111 wesTEST redundant parenthesis for if statement helloWorldTest.py:19:3: A111 wesTEST redundant parenthesis for if statement

+TODO:
+Warning for if(0) and if(False), everything inside that if statement is dead code Warning for dead code after sys.exit